 - the victim did not do anything to intentionally provoke the animal

 If you are the owner of an aggressive dog, you can find out more about owner responsibility and Louisiana’s definition of a dangerous dog.

 Because these laws are written in legalese, they can be difficult to decipher.
-Our dog attack lawyers in Lafayette, LA, and Metairie, LA can help you understand your options and how to proceed if you’ve been bitten.
+Our dog bite attorneys in Lafayette, LA, and Metairie, LA can help you understand your options and how to proceed if you’ve been bitten.

 What to Do After a Dog Bite Injury